 Applications for support will be welcome from staff from any discipline.
 The support of the applicant's Head of Department, Dean of School or School Associate Dean for Research is required, and the applications must be signed off by the Associate Dean for Research, Deputy Dean or Dean of the School.

-The May 2017 round of this scheme is open to researchers below professorial grade.
+The scheme is open to early career researchers, i.e. academic or research staff within the first four years of their research career (in an academic position or an independent researcher post rather than a research position working on someone else's proposal).
 This includes those whose previous role did not include research e.g. those entering the University at a more senior grade from industry or a professional background.
 Research assistants may also apply with the support of their School provided they will be in post for the full duration of the proposed project.

 All activity needs to take place within the award period (i.e. 12 months from the date of the award letter; successful applicants are normally notified within 6-8 weeks of the application deadline).
 Extensions can only be granted in exceptional circumstances.

 Awards will be made on the basis of research excellence, the clarity of the proposal and the strength of the case made for funding.
 All applications will be considered on their merits; however, they are most likely to be supported if they can show some of the following:

 - Aligned with the School/Departmental research plan